Chassis Cluster Redundant Ethernet Interfaces

 Overview

-If multiple child interfaces are present, then the speed of all the child interfaces must be the same.
+If multiple child interfaces are configured under a single redundant Ethernet interface, all child interfaces must operate at the same interface speed.

-You can enable promiscuous mode on redundant Ethernet interfaces.
-When promiscuous mode is enabled on a Layer 3 Ethernet interface, all packets received on the interface are sent to the central point or Services Processing Unit regardless of the destination MAC address of the packet.
-If you enable promiscuous mode on a redundant Ethernet interface, promiscuous mode is then enabled on any child physical interfaces.
+- You can enable promiscuous mode on reth interfaces.
+On a Layer 3 Ethernet interface, this mode forwards all received packets on the interface to the central point, or Services Processing Unit (SPU), regardless of the packet's destination MAC address.
+For redundant Ethernet interfaces, enabling promiscuous mode automatically applies it to associated child physical interfaces.

 To enable promiscuous mode on a redundant Ethernet interface, use the promiscuous-mode statement at the [edit interfaces] hierarchy.